panzerdp/dmitripavlutin.com/content/posts/2019-07-14-react-memo/index.md

 Users enjoy fast and responsive user interfaces (UI).
 When [directly manipulating](https://www.nngroup.com/articles/direct-manipulation/) elements of the UI, users expect a feedback of up to 0.1 seconds.
 Otherwise the application feels "laggy".

-To increase the performance of user interface components, React offers a higher order component React.memo().
-It helps avoiding unnecessary re-renders.
+To improve user interface performance, React offers a higher order component `React.memo()`.
+By memoizing the render output, it helps avoiding unnecessary re-renders.

-While it might be tempting to use apply React.memo() to improve the performance of any component, that's not always corrent.
+While it might be tempting to apply `React.memo()` on many components, that's not always correct.

-Continue reading to get a good grasp of when React.memo() really improves the performance.
-And contrarily, understand the situations when React.memo() is useless.
+This post helps you distinguish the situations when `React.memo()` improves the performance, and, which is not less important, understand when its usage is useless.

+Plus I'll describe nice usage tips you should be aware of.

-## 1. React.memo
+## 1. React.memo()

-When deciding to update DOM or not, React first renders your component, then compares the result with previous render.
+When deciding to update DOM, React first renders your component, then compares the result with the previous render.
 If the render results are different, React decides to update the DOM.

-Current vs previous render results comparison is reasonable fast.
-But you can speed up the process by comparing only current vs previous props supplied to the component.
-This is what [React.memo()](https://reactjs.org/docs/react-api.html#reactmemo) does for functional components.
+Current vs previous render results comparison is fast.
+But you can *speed up* the process by comparing current vs previous props only.
+This is what [React.memo()](https://reactjs.org/docs/react-api.html#reactmemo) can do for you.

-Let's define a functional component `Movie`, then wrap it with React.memo():
+Let's define a functional component `Movie`, then wrap it in `React.memo()`:

 ```jsx
 function Movie({ title, releaseDate }) {